 Urethral caruncles are benign, distal urethral lesions that are most commonly found in postmenopausal women, although a case of urethral caruncle has also been described in a male.
 Urethral caruncles resemble various urethral lesions, including carcinoma.
-The differential diagnoses of urethral caruncle include urethral diverticulum, urethral prolapse, urethral carcinoma, and periurethral gland abscesses.
+The differential diagnoses of urethral caruncle include the following:

 Most urethral caruncles can be treated conservatively with warm sitz baths and vaginal estrogen replacement.
 Surgical intervention may be indicated for patients with larger symptomatic lesions and for those with uncertain diagnoses.
-Induration, failure to respond to conservative therapy, atypical appearance, or growth over time may be indications for excisional biopsy.
+Possible indications for excisional biopsy include the following:

 Urethral caruncles, which often originate from the posterior lip of the urethra, may be described as fleshy outgrowths of distal urethral mucosa.
 They are usually small but can grow to 1 cm or more in diameter.

 Urethral caruncles are common in elderly postmenopausal women but are rare in premenopausal or perimenopausal women.
 Urethral prolapse is similar in appearance, but is circumferential while caruncles are focal.
-Urethral prolapse may occur in prepubescent or postmenopausal females, whereas caruncles are seen almost exclusively in the latter.
+Urethral prolapse may occur in prepubescent girls or postmenopausal women, whereas caruncles are seen almost exclusively in the latter.

 Urethral caruncles may develop from several simultaneous processes, as discussed in the Pathophysiology section.